 Why does my claim list a cover song/artist when only the original music is being used?

-YouTube often uses multiple recordings of a song as a reference to determine whether the music present in creator videos matches that song.
-The cover versions are used as reference only.
-Our claims are on behalf of the original songs, and any cover artists listed are not involved in the claims.
-If you receive a claim on YouTube, take a look at the type of claim listed.
+YouTube often uses multiple recordings of a song as a reference to determine whether a copyrighted melody is present in a video.
+Cover recordings are used by YouTube as references.
+Our claims are on behalf of the original songs, and any cover artists listed are generally not involved in the claims.
+If you receive a claim on YouTube, please take a look at the type of claim listed.

 If the claim is a melody match, it is on behalf of the original song, even if it mentions a cover song.
 Audio match claims imply that the creator is using a specified recording of the song — in other words, that your video uses a particular version, such as a cover.